This post may contain affiliate links. Please read our disclosure policy.

 What is the best pan for cooking tortillas?

-How do you reheat tortillas?
+How do I reheat tortillas?

-To warm up your tortillas, set your oven to 350°F (177°C).
-Wrap the tortillas in aluminum foil and heat for 5-7 minutes or until they reach your desired temperature.
+Preheat your oven to 350°F (177°C).
+Wrap the tortillas in aluminum foil and heat for 5-7 minutes, or until warm and soft.

 Ways To Use Leftover Ingredients